-ORA-2 Smart Glasses are fully produced by Optinvent.
+The ORA-2 Smart Glasses are fully produced by Optinvent and are targeted for usage by security staff.
 The product allows a Full See-through feature (Transparent display) for a mobile wearable device.
 The ORA-2 product uses proprietary & patented Optinvent's Display technology.